Detecting early signs of deterioration

 The maintenance can obviously be planned to suit system conditions, provided the rate of degradation is not excessive.

-As asset owners become more conscious of the costs of an unplanned outage, and electric supply networks are utilised closer to capacity for long periods of time, the usefulness of this technique can be expected to grow.
+As asset owners become more conscious of the costs of an unplanned outage,

 Reference: Network Protection & Automation Guide – Areva